TritonDataCenter/rfd/rfd/0065/README.md

 All of this data can be removed some period of time after a commit or abort has completed — the status of a commit/abort should still be able to be queried shortly after the commit/abort completes.
 To do so, we can modify the existing Manta garbage collection process to also clean up these items.

 Thus the garbage collection process will be modified to iterate over commit/abort records.
 Commits must have their upload directory records and part records removed.
 Aborted uploads need to have upload directory records, part records and part data removed.
 Once this cleanup is completed, the commit/abort records must also be removed.

+The current implementation plan for garbage collection can be found here: https://gist.github.com/jordanhendricks/d505ec432e82485397f3cfe8860b319a.

 ## 2. Final Design